qpa-agh/poland_memgraph/README.md

 ## Implementation

 ### Relationships 1-4
 The first four relationships were implemented in a similar manner.
-They create "IS_LOCATED" relationship between bigger entity and smaller entity.
+They create "LOCATED_IN" relationship between bigger entity and smaller entity.

 1. Indexing and Spatial Filtering:
 We first created essential indexes (including point indexes) on relevant nodes to facilitate faster lookups.